ThoseGrapefruits/Building/README.md

 ##Brainstorming
 - How should I implement walls & other permanent impassable objects?
 - Coordinate system?
 Definitely need this in one way or another.
 I guess I could just stick to pixels, as I would otherwise just have a scaled-up equivalent of a per-pixel coordinate system.
+I'm not sure how easy it will be to associate the pixel locations of objects to the objects themselves. _Actually nevermind, I can just instantiate all objects with coordinates._
+	- I'm not going to even bother with scaling.
+Really isn't necessary for this project and it makes everything way more complicated.